 Why Filtration Matters

 As demonstrated, the factors most influencing mortality rates in aquaculture are all kept in check by filtration.
-Not only is it important to filter water in an aquaculture system, it becomes evident that quality of filter matters.
+Not only is it important to filter water in an aquaculture system, but it also becomes evident that the quality of filter matters.
 Otherwise, multiple filters may be needed to perform all of these tasks.
 Maintaining pH, separating solids, filtering gasses, and removing nitrites are all complicated processes.
 A system that relies on each one being performed by a distinct filter has more points for failure.
 It is also inefficient and not economical.

 For a custom aquaculture filter that meets your needs, contact Diamond Water Systems and learn how we can help.
 We design, build and install filter systems for a variety of commercial uses.
 Review our options on our products page, see our past projects, and talk with us now to find out how we can keep production high and mortality low.